YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 There is a difference between a stable trained team and an improvised capacity system.
 In a stable team, everyone knows the surgeon’s standards, the sequence of the operation, the graft handling rules, and the patient’s plan.
 In a high-volume model, capacity may be filled by whichever team is available that day.
 The patient may not know who is extracting, placing, supervising, or answering problems.

 Before booking, ask the clinic to describe the roles.
 You do not need theatrical promises.
 You need plain answers.
 Who examines the donor area?
 Who designs the hairline?
 Who gives or supervises anesthesia?
-Who creates the recipient sites?
+Who creates the recipient area incisions?
 Who extracts?
 Who places?
 Who checks graft quality?
 Who is responsible if the plan changes?

 These questions overlap with the broader guide to who performs your hair transplant surgery, but the daily capacity question adds one more layer.
 Even if the roles sound good in theory, the schedule must allow those roles to happen properly.